Hong Kong to cut quarantine for arrivals to 14 days from next month | Business

 Hong Kong to cut quarantine for arrivals to 14 days from next month

-Hong Kong will cut quarantine for arriving travellers to 14 days from 21, starting from Feb.
-5, leader Carrie Lam said on Thursday, after pressure from finance executives and foreign diplomats, who said the measure was hurting competitiveness.
+Hong Kong will cut quarantine for arriving travellers to 14 days from 21 starting Feb.
+5, leader Carrie Lam said on Thursday, a move that follows intense lobbying from finance executives and diplomats who said the measure was hurting competitiveness.

 - Country: